 Lot # 2141 1960 Cadillac Eldorado Biarritz Convertible; S/N 60E091185; Carrara Green/Green leather; Black top; Older restoration, 4 condition; With Reserve; Hammered Sold at $90,000 plus commission of 10.00%; Final Price $99,000 – 390ci/345hp, Tri-Power, automatic, power windows, Autronic eye, cruise control, AM radio, parade boot, power brakes, power steering, air conditioning. – Decent older paint with scratches on the trunk, hood, and passenger’s side tail fin.
 Clean bumper chrome, but light pitting on some of the brightwork.
 The padded dashboard has peeling paint and the chrome trim on the instrument panel has pitting, but the upholstery is very good.
 The engine compartment is not detailed but appears in reasonably tidy condition.
 An older body-off restoration that hasn’t been maintained and there is a note about the brakes not functioning. – If the brakes aren’t fully sorted on this car, one can’t help but wonder what else the seller hasn’t addressed.
 That’s for the new owner to find out, but unfortunately this is a very expensive price for a car with expensive needs.
 It’s true for any car that it’s smart to buy the best you can afford, but it’s especially true for big chrome-laden ’50s American cars.
 This is far from “the best” at this price.

 Lot # 4048 1936 Cadillac V-12 Convertible Coupe, Body by Fleetwood; S/N 4110238; Maroon/Brown leather; Tan cloth top; Older restoration, 2- condition; With Reserve; Hammered Sold at $86,000 plus commission of 10.00%; Final Price $94,600 – Hub caps, wide whitewalls, dual enclosed sidemounts with mirrors, fog lights, rumble seat, clock, radio. – Minor scratching and some pitting on the chrome.
 Otherwise very attractive, just far from fresh.
 The engine compartment is clean and crisp albeit with some age.
 The upholstery is lightly creased but the gauges are crisp and clear.
 A former concours car that still presents very well, a magnificent tour car that will show proudly in the paddock at the end of a day’s run.
-William B. Ruger, Jr. Collection. – This is a gorgeous, distinctive, 16-cylinder magnificent car bought for a pittance.
+William B. Ruger, Jr. Collection. – This is a gorgeous, distinctive, 12-cylinder car in excellent condition.
 Seductively smooth in operation, it begs to be driven on tours and is a great value at this price.
-There were only 52 recorded ’36 V-16s built and a Convertible Coupe is a milestone.
-This is cheap.
+If it were a V-16 it would be a lot more money, but not much more performance or style.

 Lot # 2093 1958 Chevrolet Bel Air Impala Convertible; S/N F58A125035; Clay Coral/Pink; White vinyl top; Older restoration, 2- condition; With Reserve; Hammered Sold at $72,500 plus commission of 10.00%; Final Price $79,750 – 348ci/280hp Tri-power, digital vintage style AM/FM cassette stereo, power windows, dual antennas, fender skirts, power seats, Vintage air conditioning, tissue box, spinner wheel covers with whitewall tires, Continental kit. – Very good paint, but the chrome trim on the hood is lightly scratched as well as around the spare wheel cover.
 Clean restored engine bay and good, lightly worn restored interior.
 Restored a while ago and lightly used since, it is holding up very well. – A fair result that takes the car’s age into account but also its quality, equipment and attractive colors.
 It previously sold for $62,700 at Barrett-Jackson Scottsdale in 2008.
 Values haven’t changed much since then and the seller should be content with the moderate increase in value over the last decade.